 View of the learner plots in full bloom, on the left hand side of the pathway

-We are looking for local residents and community groups who are interested in planning and managing each plot throughout March-November 2017.
+We look for local residents and community groups who are interested in planning and managing each plot each year, so look out for recruitment opportunities in Feb/March of each year.
 Priority will be given to groups (such as resident groups, schools or charities) who are planning to develop their own growing site or community garden.

 The following guidelines explain what we expect from the learners and what we offer in return.